robin-raymond/zax.io/warnings-errors.md

 #### Warning push and pop

-The state of all warnings can be pushed and popped into a compile stack using the `[[warning=push]]` and `[[warning=pop]]` compiler directives.
-A push operation will keep a copy of all warning states and push these warnings on the compiler stack.
-A pop operation will take the last pushed compiler warning states and apply these warning states as the current warning states.
+The state of all warnings can be pushed and popped into a compiler stack using the `[[warning=push]]` and `[[warning=pop]]` compiler directives.
+A `push` operation will keep a copy of all warning states and push these warnings on a compiler's stack.
+A `pop` operation will take the last pushed compiler warning states and apply these warning states as the current warning states.

 Upon importing a module, all warnings are pushed and all warnings are popped at the end of an `import`.
-This ensures that imported modules cannot affect the warning state of the importing module.
+This ensures that imported modules cannot affect the warning state of a module performing an import.

 ````zax
 [[warning=push]]